Keftcha/chaton/README.md

 ## The service

-The gRPC service is described in `./proto/chaton.proto`
+The gRPC service is described in `./proto/chaton.proto`.

+To generate the Go gRPC code use the command `go generate`.

 ## The server